Xanewok/xanewok.github.io/_posts/2017-08-19-wrapping-up-work-for-gsoc.md

 Furthermore, it helped me connect to and work with a lot of creative, capable people that are smarter than me.
-Here, I'd like to especially give a shout out to [@nrc](https://github.com/nrc), Nick Cameron, who was a great mentor during this project perfectly guided me through it and managed to put up with me! :smile:
+Here, I'd like to especially give a shout out to [@nrc](https://github.com/nrc), Nick Cameron, who was a great mentor during this project, perfectly guided me through it and managed to put up with me! :smile:

 If you may be thinking whether to apply for the next year's edition of Google Summer of